What Are Sleep Terrors?

 Benign and Transient

-The vast majority of cases resolve spontaneously with brain maturation, without neurological or psychological sequelae.
+Most cases resolve spontaneously with brain maturation, without neurological or psychological sequelae.

 Pathophysiology

-The transition from deep N3 sleep to lighter stages requires precise coordination between the thalamus, prefrontal cortex, and ascending reticular activating system.
-In children with sleep terrors, this transition is incomplete: parts of the brain (motor system, autonomic nervous system) awaken while the cortex remains in deep sleep — creating a state of dissociation.
+The transition from deep N3 sleep to lighter stages requires precise coordination between the thalamus, prefrontal córtex, and ascending reticular activating system.
+In children with sleep terrors, this transition is incomplete: parts of the brain (motor system, autonomic nervous system) awaken while the córtex remains in deep sleep — creating a state of dissociation.

-Precipitating factors include any condition that increases deep sleep pressure or hinders the transition: sleep deprivation, fever, stress, bladder distension (full bladder), obstructive sleep apnea and genetic predisposition (family history in 80-96% of cases with NREM parasomnias).
+Precipitating factors include any condition that raises deep sleep pressure or hinders the transition: sleep deprivation, fever, stress, bladder distension (full bladder), obstructive sleep apnea and genetic predisposition (family history in 80-96% of cases with NREM parasomnias).

 SLEEP TERROR VERSUS NIGHTMARE